nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor wants to change the existing budget.
+1. User wants to change the existing budget.
-2. Tutor requests to change the budget to an amount he wants.
+2. User requests to change the budget to an amount he wants.

 **Extensions**
 * 2a.
 A budget is already present.